 Read more: Rise and Shine: Why It Pays to Be an Early Bird

 5. Get Moving!

-Regular exercise is a double whammy as it is not only able to benefit our physical health, it also has the ability to improve our emotional health and well being.
-Get your heart and lungs pumping for at least 30 minutes 4-5 times a week.
+Making time for physical exercise is a “double whammy” as it not only able benefits our physical health, it also has the ability to improve our emotional health and overall wellbeing.

-If your schedule doesn’t allow you to make time for yoga classes or sessions at the gym, make simple yet meaningful changes throughout your day such as opting for the stairs rather than the elevator or taking a walk than driving when traveling short distances.
+Alternatively, in times when you have almost no time to spare for exercise, make simple yet meaningful changes throughout your days such as opting for the stairs rather than the elevator or taking a short walk after lunch or dinner.

-Whatever your choice of exercise is, get active.
-The endorphins that exercise releases will help not only to energize and to lift our moods, they can also be powerful antidotes to various mental health illnesses.
-So get moving!
+Whatever your choice of exercise is, get (and stay) physically active.
+The endorphins that exercise releases will help not only to energize and to lift our moods, but they can also serve as powerful antidotes to prevent various mental health illnesses.

 Read more: The Ultimate Work Out Playlist to Power You Through